instadeepai/gcp-gpu-metrics/README.md

 ## Requirements ⚓

 * Your machine must be a GCE (Google Compute Engine) instance.
-* Your Service Account must have the `Monitoring Metric Writer` permission.
+* The `Cloud API access scopes` of the instance or `Service Account` must have the `Monitoring Metric Writer` permission.
 * You need the `nvidia-smi` binary installed on your GCE instance.